maboesanman/rfcs/text/0000-generic-entry-api.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- This hierarchy of traits is complex, and while this is an advanced feature, it may still lead to frustration.
+- This hierarchy of traits is complex, and while this is intended to be an advanced feature, it may still lead to frustration.
 The traits were designed to be maximally flexible while still being useful, but they may be a little too all encompassing.
 A more modest approach that focuses solely on keyed-value collections may be more digestible.
 - The traits on collections will remain unstable while generic associated types are unstable.
+- Having many traits can be frustrating when trying to keep them all in scope.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives